10 things to know about Iberia Avios

 - You need to have at least one Avios-earning transaction in your Iberia account (like a flight segment, hotel or car hire).

-- Your name, birthdate and email on both accounts must be exactly the same (make sure to amend this before attempting a transfer if they don’t match).
+- Your name, birthdate and email on both accounts must be exactly the same (make sure to check this before attempting a transfer).

 Even if you don’t plan to transfer points at this time, you may as well set up your Iberia account so that if you later want to add a transaction or pass the 90-day mark, you’ll be ahead of the game.
 Note that your points will expire 36 months after the last use (and transferring doesn’t count).